ccgd-profile/BreaKmer/README.md

 - targets_bed_file = tab-delimited file with columns <chr,start,end,region_name,feature_name>
    - example row = 1       2489165 2489273 TNFRSF14        exon
 - other_regions_file = tab-delimited file with columns <chr,start,end,region_name>
    - This file is intended to cover regions that are not annotated in the annotation file.
+These are useful for cluster regions that are not well annotated in the annotation files.
 - cutadapt_config_file = each row corresponds to a parameter for cutadapt (see cutadapt.cfg example file or cutadapt documentation)
+  - The file provided is intended for data generated using the paired-end Illumina TruSeq library.
+  - Many of the Illumina library sequences have been annotated here - https://wikis.utexas.edu/display/GSAF/Illumina+-+all+flavors

 BreaKmer parameters